JakeThaSavage/JakeThaSavage/README.md

 - 👋 Hi, I’m @JakeThaSavage
 - 👀 I’m interested in ...
 Gaming
 - 🌱 I’m currently learning ...
 Python
 - 📫 How to reach me ...
-Discord: JakeThaSavage#0005
+Discord: JakeThaSavage

 <!---
 JakeThaSavage/JakeThaSavage is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.